theKashey/jsx-compress-loader/README.md

 That is not a problem for Preact or Inferno, only to "default" React, as long only React has got "long element creation".
 See [this Dan's twitt](https://twitter.com/dan_abramov/status/841266032576724992), to find more about it.

-This technique also is almost NOT affecting gzipped size, only the _react_ amount of js code, browser has to parse.
+This technique also is almost NOT affecting gzipped size, only the _real_ amount of js code, browser has to parse.

 ### Bonus